 Joshua B. Silverman, MD, PhD

 Academic pursuits remain strong priorities as the Division continues to forge a national reputation.
-Richard Rosenfeld, MD, MPH, recently finished a very successful tenure as Editor-in-Chief of the journal Otolaryngology - Head and Neck Surgery and continues as senior advisor for guidelines of quality for the AAO-HNS.
-Nira Goldstein, MD, MPH, continues to be extremely active in both the American Academy of Otolaryngology, Amercian Society for Pediatric Otolaryngology, and SUNY Downstate Medical School, and is a leading authority on sleep-disordered breathing in children, with many publications on the subject, and multiple current active clinical projects.
-Joshua Silverman, MD, PhD continues to be active in both the New York State Laryngological Society and the American Laryngological Association .
+After completing a successful tenure as Editor-in-Chief of the journal Otolaryngology - Head and Neck Surgery, Richard Rosenfeld, MD, MPH, continues to expand his role as senior advisor for guidelines of quality for the AAO-HNS.
+Nira Goldstein, MD, MPH, continues to be extremely active in the American Academy of Otolaryngology, American Society for Pediatric Otolaryngology, and SUNY Downstate Medical School, and is a leading authority on sleep-disordered breathing in children, with many publications on the subject, and multiple current active clinical projects.
+Joshua Silverman, MD, PhD continues to be active in both the New York State Laryngological Society and the American Laryngological Association, and was inducted into the American Society for Pediatric Otolaryngology in 2016.
 In addition he continues to work closely with multiple basic science peers at SUNY Downstate on translational aspects of laryngeal reinnervation as well as the effects of laryngospasm on respiratory failure in epilepsy, research projects funded by multiple grants, including an NIH grant.
 Peer-reviewed manuscripts were published in Otolaryngology – Head & Neck Surgery, International Journal of Pediatric Otorhinolaryngology, and Archives of Otolaryngology- Head & Neck Surgery.